aws-samples/sample-mediatailor-daily-report-automation/docs/INSTALLATION_GUIDE.md

 ### Production Use

-For production-ready implementations with full support, consider engaging with AWS Professional Services or AWS Partners who can provide:
+If you need a production-ready solution, consider engaging with AWS Professional Services or AWS Partners who can provide:
 - Production-grade architecture and implementation
 - Ongoing support and maintenance
 - Security and compliance validation